frangelbarrera/Terra5/README.md

 This repository is a preserved fork of a now-unavailable project.
 All source code was written by the original author (with AI-assisted co-authoring on some commits).
 No code changes have been made from the original.
 If you are the original author and would like this fork taken down or a license specified, please open an issue.

-**No code changes have been made from the original.** If you are portwally and would like this fork taken down, please open an issue.

 ---

 ## Features